jenkinsci/helm-charts/charts/jenkins/UPGRADING.md

 Breaking changes:

-- Values have been renamed to follow [helm recommended naming conventions](https://helm.sh/docs/chart_best_practices/#naming-conventions) so that all variables start with a lowercase letter and words are separated with camelcase
+- Values have been renamed to follow [helm recommended naming conventions](https://helm.sh/docs/chart_best_practices/#naming-conventions) so that all variables start with a lowercase letter and words are separated with camelCase
 - All resources are now using [helm recommended standard labels](https://helm.sh/docs/chart_best_practices/#standard-labels)

 As a result of the label changes also the selectors of the deployment have been updated.